Undergraduate Communication Disorders

 *Please Note: If the deadline is on a weekend, application packets are due on the Friday before the weekend.

-Candidates interested in becoming speech-language pathologists (SLPs) must apply for admission to the Speech-Language Pathology Pre-professional Preparation program.
+Candidates interested in becoming speech-language pathologists (SLPs) must apply for admission to the Communication Disorders Pre-professional Preparation program.
 Admission is selective.
-Acceptance into the Speech-Language Pathology Pre-professional Preparation program is required for completion of the bachelor's degree and eventual application to a Master's degree program.
+Acceptance into the Communication Disorders Pre-professional Preparation program is required for completion of the bachelor's degree and eventual application to a Master's degree program.

 *Applications will be reviewed by an Admission Review Committee.

-The following requirements must be met when submitting an application for formal admission to the undergraduate Speech-Language Pathology Pre-professional Preparation program.
+The following requirements must be met when submitting an application for formal admission to the undergraduate Communication Disorders program and Pre-professional Preparation program.

-- Admission to UNO and the College of Education.
+- Admission to UNO and the College of Education, Health, and Human Sciences.

 - Completion of a minimum of 30 credit hours including all of the General Education Fundamental Skills degree (ENGL 1150/54, ENGL 1160/64, MATH Proficiency, MATH 1130, MATH 1220, MATH 1310 or MATH 1530, CMST 1110 or CMST 2120) with a grade of C- or higher and TED 2100 Educational Foundations, and CDIS 4550 Special Needs Students from Diverse Communities, with a grade of C or higher.